sahilnarain/ms-sql-async/README.md

   --4 - Takes 30 seconds
   SELECT (<fields>) FROM TABLE4 WHERE (<conditions>);

-  -- 1,2,3,4 together take 25+20+45+30 = 120 seconds, which is bad enough to make any respectable production code to time out and give up by then.
+  -- 1,2,3,4 together take 25+20+45+30 = 120 seconds, which is bad enough to make any respectable production code to time out.
 ```

 # Usage